 Argentina the Financial Yo-yo

-It may not last, but right now it’s an affordable place to live.
+It may not last, but right now it’s a very affordable place to live, with a short taxi ride for $2, bargain-priced food of high quality, great wine, and median rent under US$500.
 When the timing is right, you get bargain-priced good wine, almost-free health care, and reasonable housing costs.
 You can find terrific deals through Airbnb or Vrbo without even bargaining for a better long-term rate.
+If you asked me, “What is the most affordable city in the world right now?”
+I’d say “Buenos Aires” without hesitation.
+For major capitals, it’s the least expensive metro in the world, one with very few sacrifices to enjoy the good life regularly.

 In normal times, the ability to stay almost indefinitely on a tourist visa was a big plus too.
 You would just cross to Uruguay or Chile every three months and take a short vacation or return immediately.
 All three of those countries just opened up after being closed for 20 months though, so anyone who relied on this strategy was screwed.